glacierSid/glacierSid.github.io/_pages/about.md

 My research dives into climate change by studying calving processes on the Greenland Ice Sheet using satellite imagery, machine learning, and image processing.
 I work on large scale geospatial datasets, with a focus on using open-source technologies and automation.

-Along with my work, I also enjoy painting (mainly abstract expressionism, analytical cubism, impressionism), and photography.
+Along with my work, I also enjoy painting (mainly abstract expressionism, analytical cubism, and impressionism), and photography.